bradvin/wordpress-admin-bookmarks/readme.txt

 1. New bookmark column
 2. Bookmarks added to admin menu
+3. Bookmarks in Admin Bar
+4. Bookmarks View
-3. Dashboard bookmarks widget
+5. Dashboard bookmarks widget
+6. Override title used for bookmark

 == Changelog ==

-= 1.0.0 =
-* Initial Release.
-First version.
-Written from the ground up.
-Based on my outdated "Post Admin Shortcuts" plugin.

 = 2.0.0 =
 * Updated to work with WordPress 6.0